oar-team/colmet/README.md

 # Colmet-collector in Rust, very incomplete, only a few proofs of concept.
+Consider deleting this branch.